The Dry Moat Walk

-The best way to see the Derry Walls is to walk around the exterior of the monument, exiting the Walled City through Butcher Gate, passing through Bishop’s Gate into the Fountain and entering the Walled City by New Gate.
-On this route, which follows the line of a now-lost, dry moat, you will pass three surviving full bastions – Royal, Double and Church – and a demi-bastion.
+The best way to see the Derry Walls is to walk around the exterior of the monument, exiting the Walled City through New Gate, passing by Bishop’s Gate and re-entering the Walled City through Butcher Gate.
+On this route, which follows the line of a now-lost, dry moat, you will pass three surviving full bastions – Church, Double and Royal – and a demi-bastion – the Platform.

 A walk around the top of the ramparts, provides an elevated promenade to see how the city has developed out beyond the Walls.
 The Derry Walls are approximately a mile in circumference and take in both the highest and lowest points on what used to be the Island of Derry.
 The usual arrival point for the Derry Walls is in Guildhall Square ascending the Walls at the steps or ramp through Magazine Gate.
 An equally pleasant arrival point is in Bishop Street Without, ascending the steps at Bishop’s Gate or using Stable Lane.